Records and Reports

 Your Homeschooling Guide offers a variety of ways to help you plan and track as you wend your way toward college.

-Creating a Portfolio for Your Homeschooled Child
+How to Build a College Portfolio for Your Homeschooled Highschooler

 Recordkeeping: Portfolio & Grades